Diane di Prima: Activism

 Di Prima was known for her activism, having been exposed early on to political consciousness by her grandfather, Domenico, as detailed in her memoir Recollections of My Life as a Woman; she also discusses this in a 2001 interview with David Hadbawnik.
 In her memoir, di Prima describes seeing her grandfather speak at a rally in the park, writing: "I am proud of him, and afraid, but mostly amazed.
 His words have awakened my full acknowledgment, consent.
 I hear what he says as truth, and it seems I have always known it.
 I feel old, self-contained, passionate with the pure passion of a child."
 Moments such as these sparked a dedication to social activism, especially as it concerned women's rights, that persisted throughout di Prima's life.

 Death and legacy

 Di Prima died on October 25, 2020, at San Francisco General Hospital.
 She was 86 years old.
-She was battling several health issues such as Parkinson's disease and Sjögren syndrome.
-However, she did not suffer any cognitive impediment and was working on several books until two weeks prior to her death.
+She had several health issues including Parkinson's disease and Sjögren syndrome.
+She was working on several books until two weeks prior to her death.
 Di Prima's works are held at the University of Louisville, Indiana University, Southern Illinois University, and the University of North Carolina at Chapel Hill.

-Diane di Prima Wikipedia vandalism

-In November 2017, a user of Wikipedia added the Activism section to the page, consisting of fictional stories such as di Prima having "watched an obese homeless man get beaten by a group of children" and falsely insisting that di Prima was an outspoken fat acceptance movement advocate and Worms Armageddon fan.
-This edit stayed on Wikipedia for three years, even being occasionally fixed for grammatical errors by users of Wikipedia, until her death in October 2020 when her page was updated to exclude this information and to include accurate details about her involvement with activism.

-On September 24th, 2018, a fake blog was created to be used as a citation for the page, consisting of a fictional interview in which di Prima reads a poem about worms.
-Following her death, several websites included the false information that di Prima was a fat acceptance movement supporter, such as a 2020 Vogue article entitled 'Why You Should Know About Diane di Prima, the Beat Poet Decades Ahead of Her Time'.